Mikejo5000/vsts-docs-pr/docs/work/backlogs/manage-bugs.md

 </tbody>
 </table>

 <sup>1</sup> To change the menu selection or pick list, see [Customize the work tracking experience](../customize/customize-work.md).
-The customization method depends on the process model used by your team project.
+The customization method depends on the process model used by your project.

 For information about fields specific to the CMMI process, see [Bugs, issues, and risks field reference](../work-items/guidance/cmmi/guidance-bugs-issues-risks-field-reference-cmmi.md).
 For information about all other fields, see [Work item field index](../work-items/guidance/work-item-field.md).